kisom/brokenlcd.net/brokenlcd/machines/screenshots.md

 cmus in action
 --------------
-running cmus on the eeepc under debian squeeze.
+running cmus on the workbox under ubuntu something or other.
 ![cmus running on the eeepc](/images/screenshots/cmus_small.png)
 [larger version](/images/screenshots/cmus.png)